 Design Assembly is delighted to present a Wellington-based workshop with talented type designer Kelly Spencer.
-Ahead of this event (details to be announced very soon), we grabbed a quick five minutes with Kelly to find out more about her work and her design process.
+Ahead of this event, we grabbed a quick five minutes with Kelly to find out more about her work and her design process.

 Hi Kelly, thanks for speaking with us.
 For those that might not know who you are, can you tell us a little bit about what you do, and where you’re based.

 I’m an illustrator-graphic artist primarily known for my hand lettering work.
 I’m based in central Wellington, where I share a studio with a handful of other creative professionals.

 What’s your background and how did you end up working for yourself?

 This whole thing really took off when I was travelling in Central America.
 I was on a boat in the Caribbean and I met this lady who was a freelance designer funding her travels with contract work along the way.
 Once I realised that this was a possibility there was no stopping me!
 I started with a few gig posters and it went from there.
 Word of mouth is a magical thing.
 I have no formal training in illustration.
 It sounds crazy, but I’ve just pieced it all together over time and proudly watched the business grow.

 What are some of the benefits and also some of the challenges of being freelance?

 The biggest benefit by far is the flexibility.
 If I want to go and work beside the beach, I can.
 I realise that structure is great for some people, but for me I can’t imagine having a daily-weekly-yearly schedule that has fixed start and finish times, And challenges?
 In the earlier years the unpredictable income was a major challenge — it was pretty taxing on my fingernails each week wondering if I could make the rent, but these days my main challenge is finding time to make my own lunch in the morning!